wjc1207/ESP32_NN_by_hand/README.md

 The ```hello_world_main.c``` file defines the neural network and uses a dummy input data to test the network.

-You can modify the these two files to define and run your own network.
+You can modify these two files to define and run your own network.

 ## Get Start